-- dermal or respiratory sensitisers, and a 'noise' notation for those substances whose toxicity for - 2 the functioning of the ears and hearing, is exacerbated by noise (for further information see - 3 Section A.8-17.2.3.5). - 4 Generally, since exposure to airborne chemical agents via inhalation is the predominant route - of exposure at the workplace, limit values are set for that route.
-The oral route of exposure, - 6 usually via unintentional ingestion and addressed through application of good occupational - 7 hygiene practice, is generally of lesser importance in the occupational setting.
-The dermal - 8 route is also recognised as important in worker exposure to certain chemical agents; however, - 9 as the legal basis, i.e. CAD and CMD, refer to OELs as "...concentration of the chemical agent in - the air within the breathing zone of the worker..." and in the absence of methods to directly - measure exposure via the dermal route alone, dermal OELs have not been proposed by - 12 SCOEL.
-Skin notation is recognised by CAD and CMD and has been proposed by SCOEL when - appropriate (see A.8-17.2.3.5).
-However, BLVs (reflecting exposure via all routes combined) - have also been considered in numerous SCOEL opinions (SCOEL 2014).
+Notations can be added and may include a 'skin notation' for chemical agents that can be absorbed through the skin, a 'skin sensitisation' or 'respiratory sensitisation' notation for dermal or respiratory sensitisers, and a 'noise' notation for those substances whose toxicity for the functioning of the ears and hearing, is exacerbated by noise (for further information see Section A.8-17.2.3.5).

-15 A.8-17.2.
-Preparation of the report for the derivation of
+Generally, since exposure to airborne chemical agents via inhalation is the predominant route of exposure at the workplace, limit values are set for that route.
+The oral route of exposure, usually via unintentional ingestion and addressed through application of good occupational hygiene practice, is generally of lesser importance in the occupational setting.
+The dermal route is also recognised as important in worker exposure to certain chemical agents; however, as the legal basis, i.e. CAD and CMD, refer to OELs as "...concentration of the chemical agent in the air within the breathing zone of the worker..." and in the absence of methods to directly measure exposure via the dermal route alone, dermal OELs have not been proposed by SCOEL.
+Skin notation is recognised by CAD and CMD and has been proposed by SCOEL when appropriate (see A.8-17.2.3.5).
+However, BLVs (reflecting exposure via all routes combined) have also been considered in numerous SCOEL opinions (SCOEL 2014).

-16 workplace exposure limit values
+A.8-17.2.
+Preparation of the report for the derivation of workplace exposure limit values

-17 A.8-17.2.1 Data collection
+A.8-17.2.1 Data collection

-- 18 Recent published reviews of the chemical agent should be used for overview if available, e.g. - 19 from established EU bodies, such as SCOEL, EFSA, ECB (EU Risk Assessment Reports), - 20 international organisations (such as, WHO, IARC), and relevant national scientific committees - 21 (such as AGS, DFG (MAK), DECOS, NEG, ANSES, ACGIH, US NIOSH).
-When using reviews, - 22 adequate consideration should be given to assess also the relevant source studies.
-If relevant - 23 REACH registration dossiers9 are available, they should be examined for relevant hazard and - 24 exposure data and supplemented by the peer reviewed literature, where needed.
-In the case - 25 of exposure data provided in REACH registrations, measured data is likely to be more - 26 informative than modelled data.
-Industry sectoral sources and market research can be used to - gather information on the production and use of the chemical agent.
+Recent published reviews of the chemical agent should be used for overview if available, for example, from established EU bodies, such as SCOEL, EFSA, ECB (EU Risk Assessment Reports), international organisations (such as, WHO, IARC), and relevant national scientific committees (such as AGS, DFG (MAK), DECOS, NEG, ANSES, ATSDR, ACGIH, US NIOSH).
+When using reviews, adequate consideration should be given to assess also the relevant source studies.
+If relevant REACH registration dossiers 10 are available, they should be examined for relevant hazard and exposure data and supplemented by the peer reviewed literature, where needed.
+In the case of exposure data provided in REACH registrations, measured data are likely to be more informative than modelled data.
+Industry sectoral sources and market research can be used to gather information on the production and use of the chemical agent.

-28 Data should be collected on:
+Data should be collected on: